ramalho/jupyturtle/README.md

 This is a rewrite from scratch, using classes to model the turtle and the drawing.
-My goal was to make it easier to understand and extend by encapsulating the state.
+My goal was to make `jupyturtle` easier to understand and extend by encapsulating the state and avoiding code duplication.

 I used metaprogramming techniques to build the procedural API with global functions like `fd()` to move the turtle.